-Sustainability Inside the KitchenRestaurants can immediately start incorporating environmentally friendly efforts inside their commercial kitchen space.
+Sustainability Inside the KitchenRestaurants can immediately start incorporating environmentally-friendly efforts inside their commercial kitchen space.
 One example: no piece of commercial equipment is immortal.
 Sooner or later it’ll become outdated or will no longer provide the performance necessary to run an efficient business.
 There are options for ensuring the replacement process is as waste-free as possible.
 Before getting rid of an old piece of equipment, first consider selling it to a company specializing in the reuse, refurbishment or recycling of commercial products.
 Finding such a company is as simple as a quick Google search.
 Here are just a few:

 1. Water ConsumptionWhen analyzing dishwashers and other high water-consuming equipment, look at how much water is used per rack.
 Energy Star depicts efficient water consumption at 0.89 gallons per rack, which means any amount up to that point is extremely efficient.

 2. Natural vs. LP GasWhen perusing the options for commercial cooking equipment, you’re likely to note products fueled by Natural Gas or LP (liquid propane).
 Though both offer their unique sets of benefits, LP gas provides up to two-and-a-half times more energy output than natural gas, meaning less is needed to produce the same amount.
 LP gas has also garnered the reputation of “green fuel” because of its nonexistent toxicity to the environment.
 Natural gas, on the other hand, is considered a greenhouse gas – a gas that contributes to the greenhouse effect by absorbing infrared radiation.
 In other words, not an ideal solution for enhanced sustainability.

-Conventional ovens cook food by radiating direct heat from the top and bottom of the oven box to the food.
+3. Conventional vs. ConvectionConventional ovens cook food by radiating direct heat from the top and bottom of the oven box to the food.
 Convection ovens heat by circulating forced hot air around the food.
 This cooks the product quicker and more evenly, thus convection ovens are the more efficient and sustainable choice.
 Since foods can be heated quicker, the temperature can be set lower, typically by 25°F, consuming less energy.

-The type of refrigerant a piece of equipment uses is often an overlooked factor when searching for environmentally friendly products.
+4. Refrigerant TypeThe type of refrigerant a piece of equipment uses is often an overlooked factor when searching for environmentally friendly products.
 Many products use refrigerants made of CFC’s (chlorofluorocarbons) which expel pollutants that can have a negative impact on the ozone.
 Instead, look for equipment that uses less damaging HFC (hydrofluorocarbons) refrigerants.
 True is one major refrigeration brand that has embraced this change.

-The size of the commercial cookware used in preparing meals serves as another important energy-saving aspect.
+5. Cookware SizeThe size of the commercial cookware used in preparing meals serves as another important energy-saving aspect.
 When utilizing an electric stove-top, be cognizant of the size of the pots and pans.
 If you’re using a smaller pan on a larger burner, you’re wasting heat.
 The US Department of Energy has found that so much as a 2-inch difference between pan and burner size could waste as much as 40% of heat.

 What to Remember with SustainabilityPerhaps one of the simplest ways your restaurant can be eco-friendly is by enforcing good recycling habits.
 Keep recycling bins accessible in your kitchen and be sure to recycle plastic and paper scraps, and anything else your local recycling center accepts.
 If the center requires recyclables to be separated, simply add another bin and mark it for such.
 When implementing new recycling bins, post signs that inform what types of items can be recycled to better ensure non-recyclables stay out.
 It is extremely important that your staff is careful about what they put in.
 If they throw in a material not listed, like certain plastics or food, the recycling plant may not be able to process the bin and your recycling efforts could be wasted.

-The National Restaurant Association reports that restaurants throw away 10% of the food they buy.
+The Importance of CompostingThe National Restaurant Association reports that restaurants throw away 10% of the food they buy.
 This translates to 15% (or roughly 20 billion pounds!) of all food waste in landfills.
 Composting is a simple and beneficial way to reduce food waste and avoid environmental harm.
 Benefits of composting include:

 - Returns valuable nutrients back to the soil, enhancing plant growth